Richardaeld/Fat_Racoon_Kitchen/README.md

 + I want help deciding what to cook for dinner and I like a specific chef's recipes. <!-- Testing Search Chef Name -->

 #### Expectation(s):
-1. The chef search returns the correct information.
+1. The chef searches return the correct information.
 1. The page content fills appropriately and doesn't spill out beyond obvious borders.
 1. The page content doesn't overlap and is easily read.